BrianSoldani/09-homework-assignment-09/Develop/README.md

 ## Technology Used:

-Special instructions for usage: HTML5, CSS3, Javascript, jQuery
+Special instructions for usage: Javascript

 ## License: